sindresorhus/got/readme.md

 Type: `boolean`

-It's `true` if the response was retrieved from the cache.
+Whether the response was retrieved from the cache.

 ##### redirectUrls

-Type: `array`
+Type: `Array`

 An `array` of strings containing the redirect URLs.